-For many years, RingCentral developed business communications and collaboration solutions for midsize and larger businesses.
+RingCentral developed business communications and collaboration solutions for midsize and larger businesses for many years.
 It changed gears a bit with RingCentral Video, an updated version of the company’s previous video conferencing app called Glip.

 RingCentral Video is more of a low-cost video conferencing software solution.
 However, it still packs a lot of value.
 It allows other users to join without having to install anything.
 In fact, they do not have to sign up for an account either.

 Another good thing about RingCentral Video is that it lets users switch from one device to another during meetings.
 If your smartphone’s battery suddenly runs low in the middle of a video call, this feature will come in handy.